 - Mow your lawn higher.
 Set blades to 3-4 inches.
 Taller grass means deeper roots that can access water that is deeper in the soil.
 Tall grass also shades roots and soil to reduce evaporation loss.

 - Remove grass from park strips and convert lawn that is rarely used to drought-tolerant and Utah native plants.
 Waterwise examples are found at Localscapes.com.

 - Fix broken, sunken and tilted sprinkler heads and adjust them to water plants, not pavement.

 - Check outdoor faucets, pipes, hoses and pools for leaks.

 - Apply as little fertilizer to your lawn as possible.
 Applying excess fertilizer increases water consumption and creates more mowing for you!
 Use iron-based fertilizers to simply “green up” your lawn instead.

 - Water your lawn only when it needs it.
 If you leave footprints on the grass, it is usually time to water.
 And if you have mushrooms, it’s time to cut back on watering as they indicate overwatering

 - Sweep driveways and sidewalks with a broom instead of spraying with a hose.

-For more information on outdoor watering check out the Residential Lawn Watering Guide
+For more information on outdoor watering check out the weekly Lawn Watering Guide